hhschu/form-completion-rate/README.md

 1. **Analyze the results and document the assumptions and modelling decisions.**

-Please see the notebook `modelling.ipynb`.
+Please see the notebook [modelling.ipynb](https://github.com/hhschu/form-completion-rate/blob/master/modelling.ipynb).

 2. **A simple http API to serve online predictions.
 The API should be able to handle 1,500 POST requests per minute.**